chickenvows/Vite-Express-Proxy/README.md

 # Vite-Express-Proxy
-DOES NOT WORK
+Help needed

-Run:
+Testing:

 `npm run dev` on the Vite dev server.
-`node server` on the Express server.
+`node server.js` on the Express server.